-The ADOSCL will exercise control over the conduct of all persons participating in an Administrative Hearing and will question the student and the witnesses.
-The ADOSCL will act as a hearing officer by developing the evidence necessary to decide whether or not the student is responsible for committing an act of misconduct.
-In doing so, the ADOSCL may exclude irrelevant, immaterial, and unduly repetitious information.
-The ADOSCL may call a recess if he/she feels a break is needed due to the length of time the hearing has proceeded or other reasons at the discretion of the ADOSCL.
+The Dean of Students will exercise control over the conduct of all persons participating in an Administrative Hearing and will question the student and the witnesses.
+The Dean of Students will act as a hearing officer by developing the evidence necessary to decide whether or not the student is responsible for committing an act of misconduct.
+In doing so, the Dean of Students may exclude irrelevant, immaterial, and unduly repetitious information.
+The Dean of Students may call a recess if he/she feels a break is needed due to the length of time the hearing has proceeded or other reasons at the discretion of the Dean of Students.